unnamedw/play-billing-samples/ClassyTaxiAppKotlin/README.md

-Classy Taxi: Google Play Billing Subscriptions Android App Kotlin Sample
+Classy Taxi: Google Play Billing Android App Kotlin Sample
 =====================================================

-This is the ClassyTaxi Kotlin Android app to buy subscriptions.
+This is the ClassyTaxi Kotlin Android app to buy subscriptions and one-time products.

-Classy Taxi is an end-to-end project that highlights subscription features on Google Play Billing, such as Real-time Developer Notifications, account hold, grace period, and more.
-The code has 3 major components: an **Android app** to buy subscriptions, a **[Node.js server](https://github.com/android/play-billing-samples/tree/master/ClassyTaxiServer)** to manage subscriptions, and a read-only **[web client](https://github.com/android/play-billing-samples/tree/master/ClassyTaxiAppWeb)** to access the subscriptions on multiple platforms.
+Classy Taxi is an end-to-end project that highlights subscription and one-time product features on Google Play Billing, such as Real-time Developer Notifications, account hold, grace period, and more.
+The code has 3 major components: an **Android app** to buy subscriptions and one-time products, a **[Node.js server](https://github.com/android/play-billing-samples/tree/master/ClassyTaxiServer)** to manage subscriptions and one-time products, and a read-only **[web client](https://github.com/android/play-billing-samples/tree/master/ClassyTaxiAppWeb)** to access the subscriptions on multiple platforms.